HRossouw42/HRossouw42/README.md

 About me:
 - 🔭 I’m currently working on getting hired!
-- 🌱 I’m currently learning Python, and there's always more Javascript
+- 🌱 I’m currently sharpening my React, and there's always more Javascript
 - 🤔 I’m looking for help with jobs around the London area
 - 💬 Ask me about obscure tabletop games
 - 📫 How to reach me: via email or [LinkedIn](https://www.linkedin.com/in/harmunrossouw/)